 Engaging Prompts

 First, select engaging prompts.
 By having these ready, students are more likely to enjoy the time it takes to fill them out.
 If the prompts are quick, students will finish without much thought.
-Engaging prompts often get students thinking and reminiscing about the year.
+Engaging prompts often get students to think and reminisce about the year.

 Themed Memories

-You can also pick and choose the pages you want to include.
+You can also pick and choose which pages to include.
 The memory book can be full of pages about the student personally.
-An about me page, an accomplishments page, things they learned page, etc. Or you can make it a class-themed memory book with a class page, a day in the classroom/life page, etc.
+An about me page, an accomplishments page, a things they learned page, etc., or you can make it a class-themed memory book with a class page, a day in the classroom/life page, etc.

 Multiple Page Options